 h.
 The Mayor retains the right to limit the number of proclamations at a City Council meeting.

 i.
-The Mayor, in consultation with the City Manager and City Attorney, will determine if the proposed proclamation meets the intent of this policy a.
-The presiding officer may, with the concurrence of the Councilmembers by majority vote, take agenda items out of order.
-The agenda may be amended upon majority vote of the Councilmembers.
+The Mayor, in consultation with the City Manager and City Attorney, will determine if the proposed proclamation meets the intent of this policy.